mdmsanta/DesignManifesto/index.md

 ### Projects

 Throughout the course of the term I worked on six different projects, all with different goals.
-Below are the links to the Medium posts about each project, as well as a short description of each.
+Below is a list of all the projects I worked on.
+Click on each one to find out more.

 - [Good Design, Bad Design](GoodBad.md)